kurierjs/kurier/README.md

 - **Relationships and sideloading:** Resources can be related with `belongsTo` / `hasMany` helpers on their declarations.
 JSONAPI-TS provides proper, compliant serialization to connect resources and even serve them all together on a single response.
 - **Error handling:** The framework includes some basic error responses to handle cases equivalent to HTTP status codes 401 (Unauthorized), 403 (Forbidden), 404 (Not Found) and 500 (Internal Server Error).
 - **User/Role presence authorization:** By building on top of the decorators syntax, JSONAPI-TS allows you to inject user detection on specific operations or whole processors.
 The framework uses JSON Web Tokens as a way of verifying if a user is valid for a given operation.
+- **Extensibility:** Both resources and processors are open classes that you can extend to suit your use case.
+For example, do you need to serialize an existing, external API into JSONAPI format?
+Create a `MyExternalApiProcessor` extending from `OperationProcessor` and implement the necessary calls _et voilà!_.

 ## Getting started

+> ℹ️ The following examples are written in TypeScript.

 1. Install `jsonapi-ts` with `npm` or `yarn`: